jmenoandrii/Flappy-Bird-3D/README.md

 # Flappy-Bird-3D
 My attempt to replicate the Flappy Bird game, but in 3D.
-The game was created on the Unity 2022.3.7f1 engine, and I created the models myself using MagicaVoxel
+The game was created on the Unity 2022.3.7f1 engine, and I created the models myself using MagicaVoxel.
+A simple arcade game that I made in 1-2 days

 If you want to run it through Unity, use version 2022.3.7f1.